RedHatInsights/insights-behavioral-spec/features/README.md

 * Check the ability to display old records from `reported` if the table contains only new reports.
 * Check the ability to display old records from `reported` if the table contains multiple old reports.
 * Check the ability to display old records from `reported` if the table contains old and new reports

+## `ccx-notification-service/service_log.feature`

+* Check that notification service does not send messages to service log if it is disabled
+* Check that notification service sends messages to service log if it is enabled
+* Check that notification service doesn't send message to service log if it is not important
+* Check that notification service doesn't send message that has been sent within cooldown
+* Check that notification service resends message after cooldown has passed
+* Check that notification service produces a single notification event for cluster with multiple new reports
+* Check that Kafka related rows in reported table do not affect notifications sent to service log

 ## `ccx-notification-service/smoketests.feature`